 You just need five stamps, which is super easy!

-If you’re visiting and want to finish in a single afternoon/evening: try Ardent, Hardywood, Isley, Three Notch’d, and The Veil since they are all super close to each other.
+If you’re visiting and want to finish in a single afternoon/evening: try Ardent, Hardywood, Isley, Three Notch’d, and The Veil since they are all within walking distance of each other.

-If you want to hit my favorite spots: try Ardent, Legend, Midnight, Hardywood, and The Veil.
+If you want to hit my favorite breweries in Richmond: try Ardent, Legend, Midnight, Hardywood, and The Veil.
 Also, check out my complete list of Richmond breweries (and wineries and cideries and more), including many that are not on the official Richmond beer trail.

 * * *